 - No need to register for an account.

 - Course Assignment Page: Assignments and recommendations on a weekly basis.

 - Course Calendar: A general course schedule, details will be posted on the course assignment page.

-- Youtube: Completely optional, but there are video problems posted post there worked out by a TA under my supervision.
+- Youtube: Video problems are posted there worked out by a TA in a previous semester under my supervision.

 The main textbook for the course, University Physics for the Physical and Life Sciences by Kesten and Tauck, provides a source of problems and a place to read about many of the topics that you will see on the voice threads.
 The organization of the text does not exactly match the course, so we will skip around some, and there will be some extra topics covered at the end.

 The course calendar: also embedded below, provides a general schedule of the class including exam dates.
 Specific assignment details will be on Webassign and the course assignment page .You can subscribe to the calendar, but do not just import events, in case of class cancellations and assignment schedule changes.

 - There will be two midterms on September 24th and November 5th.